35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 #### The Mayor mends NHG's profit

 The updated viability assessment has been submitted to take account of the physical changes to the scheme, such as the second staircases.
-A comparison with the original assessment shows that NHG's profit level appears to have fallen from 12.27% (GDV £244.44m), to 5.5% (GDV of £258.76m) - in cash terms from £29.94m to £13.51m, a drop of £16.43m.
+A comparison with the original assessment shows that NHG's profit level appears to have fallen from 12.27% (GDV £244.44m), to 5.5% (GDV of £258.76m) - in cash terms falling from £29.94m to £13.51m, a drop of £16.43m.

+The viability assessments also show, though, that the Mayor's GLA Affordable Housing Grant has increased from £28.79m to £42.51m - an increase of £13.72m, leaving the net drop at £2.71m.